evispa/NercuryCodeIgniterBundle/Resources/doc/index.rst

 What it is
 ==========

-Integrates CodeIgniter as a bundle in Symfony 2.
+Integrates CodeIgniter as a bundle in Symfony2.

 Usage
 =====